 Remember to drink plenty of fluids every day and consider adding green tea if you enjoy the taste.
 Certain foods and some dietary supplements may help to decrease inflammation and cholesterol and improve high blood pressure.
 These include artichoke, garlic, fish oil, magnesium, coenzyme Q10 and fiber.

 High blood pressure is a major risk factor when it comes to heart disease.
 If you can keep your blood pressure within a healthy range, that will reduce strain on your heart and arteries.
 Regular exercise and a healthy diet will help keep your blood pressure in check.

-Don’t let a few excess holiday pounds linger, Dr. Shali advises.
+Don’t let a few excess vacation pounds linger, Dr. Shali advises.
 Carrying around too much weight puts you at a higher risk for many health problems, including heart disease.
-Come up with a smart and realistic weight loss plan, approach it systematically, stick to your plan, and most importantly, when you’ve reached your goal, create a vigilant maintenance plan so you won’t have to go through the process all over again.
+Come up with a smart and realistic weight loss plan, approach it systematically and stick to your plan.
+Most importantly, when you’ve reached your goal, create a vigilant maintenance plan so you won’t have to go through the process all over again.

 Good quality sleep is essential to health and well-being.
 Your heart is significantly impacted when your body doesn’t get enough sleep.
 Just as your body needs rest, so does your heart.
 Most people need six to eight hours of sleep each day.
 If you’re having problems falling or staying asleep, talk to your doctor to rule out medical causes of insomnia.